-In my previous article, titled how to fill our days, I mentioned, rather sarcastically, that we should all denounce the Busyness Olympics, and instead brag about the glorious 7 to 8 hours of sleep we get each night.
+In my previous article, how to fill our days, I mentioned, rather sarcastically, that we should all denounce the Busyness Olympics, and instead brag about the glorious 7 to 8 hours of sleep we get each night.

 Sleep deficiency is no joke.
-So much so that it is one of the very few of our biological needs that the science seems to be in unison on— getting enough sleep is vital for our overall health and well-being.
+So much so that it is one of the very few of our biological needs that science seems to be in unison on— getting enough sleep is vital for our overall health and well-being.

 Obtaining healthy sleep is important for both physical and mental health.
-It can also improve productivity and overall quality of life.
+It can also improve our productivity and overall quality of life.

 . . .